Revised

 • The perception of the potential trophy qualities of game

-It is not necessary for each hunting lease enterprise to have any or all of these characteristics to be successful.
-However, the more attractive the property and the hunting experience, the more marketable and valuable will be the lease.
-Before deciding to lease, you will need to evaluate your property and other resources.
+A hunting lease enterprise does not need to have any or all of these characteristics to be successful, but the more attractive the property and the hunting experience, the more marketable and valuable will be the lease.
+Before deciding to lease, you need to evaluate your property and other resources.
 Answering a few basic questions will allow you to assess whether your property is suited for a lease arrangement.

 Do you have enough land for a hunting lease?

 Hunting leases can be of any size and may range from 20 acres to several thousand acres in Missouri.
-Waterfowl and dove hunting leases tend to be smaller acreage, while quail and deer hunting leases tend to be larger acreage.
-For instance, several hundred acres may be necessary to properly manage for deer or turkey populations.
+Waterfowl and dove hunting leases tend to comprise relatively small acreages compared to other hunting leases.
+Several hundred acres may be necessary to properly manage for deer or turkey populations.

-Clear goals are critical to a successful land management system.
+Clear goals are crucial to a successful land management system.
 Goals must be realistic and based on the capabilities of the land base and wildlife populations.

 What are the game species on your property?